 The following project and photos first appeared at NewYorkRenovator.com.
-It’s a good project if you have ferals, sorta-ferals (semi-wild cats who won’t come indoors, but will sleep in your basement or garage), or inconsiderate neighbors who leave their cats outside in horrible weather.
+Building an outdoor cat shelter is a good project if you have ferals, sorta-ferals (semi-wild cats who won’t come indoors, but will sleep in your basement or garage), or inconsiderate neighbors who leave their cats outside in horrible weather.
 The resulting house is insulated and cozy, and it costs about $40 to build.

 We’ve adopted a few feral cats who have homes outdoors.
 Well, not exactly outdoors — one sleeps in the attached garage and one sleeps in the basement (we have small hatches for both areas).
 Both areas are warmer than the cruel outdoors, but Upstate New York winters can be pretty rough on a critter.
 My feral cat, Milo, an orange tabby, is an old geriatric at 12 years old, and we had to ditch his comfy but dirty old stuffed chair last year.
-I did some searching, and came up with a terrific idea for a winter cat shelter.
+I did some searching, and came up with a terrific idea for an outdoor cat shelter for winter.
 I got the basics of the idea at the PACT Humane Society website, which gives lots of ideas and tips for sheltering kitties during the winter.
-I decided to make the simple plastic container shelter for Milo, with a few adjustments.
+I decided to make the simple plastic container outdoor cat shelter for Milo, with a few adjustments.
 I post what we did, here, in case anyone searching for ideas can use it.

 This is a very inexpensive shelter, and it’s easy to build.
 The most difficult part of the construction is cutting the plastic holes, a task we found arduous.
 I read one tip (after the fact, ugh) that suggested heating the plastic buckets with a hairdryer to soften the plastic, and thus make the cutting of the holes easier.
 I wish I’d known that beforehand!